Building Reliable LLM Pipelines with Pydantic and LangChain

 Example 2: Complex Document Analysis

-Analyze business documents with multiple data points:
+Analyze business documents with multiple data points using the modern approach:

 from typing import Dict, Union, List